Don’t be caught out unprepared.

 But when I got past check-in and security, a pleased smirk surprised my face – the creators of this masterpiece weren’t just lying to make a quick sale.
 Right then and there, I emailed to tell them how impressed I was, and who wrote back but none other than Beth Richards, CEO and Creative Director of Kinnon and Lapoche travel accessories.

 If there’s anyone who knows just what you need to have in your in-flight luggage so you’re not caught unprepared, it’s Richards.
-So, without further ado, here is her definitive list of must-haves to pack in your carry-on.
+So, without further ado, here is her definitive list of the 14 travel must haves to pack in your carry-on.

 1. A functional travel wallet